 To have been young in the Holocene is to have carried, however briefly, the illusion of continuity.

-To age into the Anthropocene is to watch that continuity break apart, not all at once, but in increments too slow to alarm, too brutal to ignore.
-A loss of collective orientation infrastructure.
+To age into the Anthropocene is to watch that continuity break apart, in increments too slow to alarm and too brutal to ignore.

-Now the stage shifts underfoot.
-Not with drama, but with drift.
-Gradual disalignment.
-A mismatch between memory and condition.
-Between what our systems expect and what the world now provides.
+Now the stage shifts underfoot, with drift rather than drama.
+A gradual disalignment between memory and condition, between what our systems expect and what the world now provides.

 We are the hinge generation.
 The last to remember stability.
 The first to live without it.